0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/CoreAddresses.md

 <a name="0x1_CoreAddresses_ELIBRA_ROOT"></a>

-The operation can only be performed by the account at 0xA550C18 (Libra Root)
+The operation can only be performed by the account at 0xA550C18 (Diem Root)

 <pre><code><b>const</b> <a href="CoreAddresses.md#0x1_CoreAddresses_ELIBRA_ROOT">ELIBRA_ROOT</a>: u64 = 0;